 The Local Sports Grant funding is available across all electorates in NSW.

 There are four project types within the Program:

 - Facility Development.

 Applicants will be required to identify the type of project for which they are applying as different information is required for each project type.
 An organisation may apply for more than one project but must register separate projects for different project types.
-An organisation may apply only for one project under each project type.

 The overall objectives of the Program are to:

 - Increase regular and on-going participation in sport or structured physical activity.